panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }
 ```

-`useEffect` accepts 2 arguments:
+`useEffect()` hook accepts 2 arguments:

 ```javascript
 useEffect(callback, dependencies);
 ```

 * `callback` is the function invoked after React has finished updating DOM
-* `depenendencies` is an optional array of dependencies.
-React is going to invoke the callback only when dependencies array has changed.
+* `dependencies` is an optional array of dependencies.
+React is going to invoke the callback only when the dependencies array has changed.

 ## 2. Dependencies control when side-effect runs